 VP Product Marketing at Pendo.io

 While product marketing is so often sought after by founders, the definition of the role’s responsibilities, goals and resource investments are often blurry.
-In this section we’ll define product marketing, some of the common responsibilities and misconceptions of the role, and the metrics that matter from an org-wide perspective, during launches, and beyond.
+Indy Sen defines product marketing, some of the common responsibilities and misconceptions of the role, and the metrics that matter from an org-wide perspective, during launches, and beyond.

 There is no universal developer, nor is there just one universal developer segment.
-In this session, our panel offers the audience the key components of high-fidelity personas, the research methodologies required to craft them, and the assets to capture and communicate to various segments.
-Special emphasis will be paid to common ways we misread, manipulate, or over-index data points away from the needs of the target persona.
+Panelists cover high-fidelity personas, research methodologies, and the assets to capture and communicate to various segments.

 Often misunderstood as an exercise you do only for press releases, messaging can be an effective source of truth and a competitive differentiator across your org’s marketing, product, sales and hiring.
 In this session you’ll learn what it takes to craft strong messaging, the process to getting there, the methods to test it, and the best ways to cascade your messaging to other aspects of your organization.

-Whether you’re launching a beta product, into GA, or working on your feature releases, integrations or enterprise product, there’s a series of steps you should take.
-Similar to incident response planning, launch planning requires criteria scoring, goals, a team, a budget, a series of MVP assets, and next steps with marketing, product, and sales.
-In this session you’ll learn what it takes to manage various launches and the actions to take once they’ve been set.
+Whether you’re launching a beta product, into GA, or working on your feature releases or enterprise product, there’s a series of steps you should take.
+Similar to incident response planning, Jen Taylor shows us how launch planning requires criteria scoring, goals, a team, a budget, a series of MVP assets, and next steps with marketing, product, and sales.

-Few growth-stage companies are able to offer a single solution to their users.
-In this section we’ll explore how successful B2B companies have gone from delivering a single developer tool, to building massive platforms.
-The session will explore real world examples in how repackaging, new market research, and competitive analysis have turned devtool players into new category leaders.
+Few growth-stage companies succeed on a sole product offering.
+This panel of successful cofounders explore how successful B2B companies go from delivering a single developer tool, to building massive platforms.
+The session explores real examples in how repackaging, new market expansion, and competitive analysis have made them category leaders.